 - A member of the Canadian Armed Forces temporarily posted in Québec

-If the child is a dependant of a foreign guardian, the guardian or the child must have a Certificat d’Acceptation du Québec (CAQ), a work permit or a study permit (or in specific cases an exemption of those permits).
+If the child is a dependent of a foreign guardian, the guardian or the child must have a Certificat d’Acceptation du Québec (CAQ), a work permit or a study permit (or in specific cases an exemption of those permits).
 Otherwise, the child or the guardian must be a Canadian citizen or permanent resident, or the child must accompany their guardian coming to work or study in Québec.

 To obtain one of these exemptions, you will have to refer to the school board for the school in which you choose to enrol your children.
 The school board will give you the correct form and will supervise the whole process in order for you to get the exemption.
 When one of these exemptions is obtained, the registration process is the same for both English and French schools; you must contact the school board for registering your child at a school.